sergiolmartins/Glyphs_app/README.md

-# Glyphs_app
+# Tools & scripts
-Glyphs app tools and scripts for easy access.
+Tools and scripts written for [Glyphs app](http://glyphsapp.com) for easy access.

+## Single Anchor Selector
+Allows the user to either select all, or choose which anchor to select, from `top`, `bottom`, `center`, `topright`, `topleft`.

+## TODO

+- Make Single Anchor Selector more elegant and abstract.